 • Westwater Canyon on the Colorado: Overnight trip (or you can run it in a day) with 3 miles of action-packed Class III and IV whitewater.
 Here’s our write-up of Westwater Canyon, including video footage of many of the major rapids.
 Although Westwater does require a permit, it’s on a rolling two-month lead time, so there’s no annual deadline for applying.

 • Ruby-Horsethief Canyon on the Colorado: Just a Class II-III rapid or two, but good family/friend float, and almost always runnable.
-We celebrated Thanksgiving 2020 on Ruby-Horsethief, which was an excellent way to maintain social distancing in the pandemic days.
 You do need to register for campsites for Ruby-Horsethief, so it’s best to plan your trips a few months in advance especially if you’re targeting holiday weekends.

 • Gunnison River through Gunnison Gorge: Picturesque canyon with legendary fishing, spicy whitewater, and a steep hike to the put-in (raft gear can get carried down on pack horses).
 This is a lot of logistics for an overnight trip, but decidedly worth the effort.
 The best plan would be to run this for the maximum length trip of 2 nights and 3 days.
 This is a self-permitted river: You simply sign in at the trailhead.